-The academic quality of the University of Delaware, and in particular the human development and family sciences department, is unquestionable.
-The guidance and advice I have received has been invaluable to my success in this program.
-My professors set the bar high and then they do everything in their power to help me reach it.
-I feel supported not only in this program but also as a future researcher that will be in the field one day.
+The academic quality of the University of Delaware, and in particular the Human Development and Family Sciences department, is unquestionable.
+The guidance and advice I received has been invaluable to my success.
+My professors set the bar high and they did everything in their power to help me reach it.
+I felt supported not only in the program but also as a future researcher.Imani Lawson

 Partner Masters Programs

 - Masters in Couple and Family Therapy: Human Services students interested in pursuing a career in Couple and Family Therapy can apply to this masters program at Thomas Jefferson University.
 This two-year program that provides 500 hours of direct clinical experience.

 - Master of Social Service (M.S.S.): Bryn Mawr will waive up to three MSS courses (at their discretion) for students accepted into their program, including a foundational research course, theory course and one elective.
 In order to waive these courses, UD students will need to have earned a minimum of B+ or higher in the UD courses.